microsoft/hands-on-lab-redis/docs/workshop.md

 ![Get the url of catalog-api](./assets/catalog-api-get-url.png)

-Then go to the Static Web App, select the `Configuration` menu on the left and click on the `Add` button to add a new app setting.
+Then go to the Static Web App, select the `Environment variables` menu on the left and click on the `Add` button to add a new app setting.

 Next, enter `CATALOG_API` in the name of the setting, and set the value to the url of `catalog-api` which you retrieved previously from App Service.
+Make sure the URL starts with `https://`.
+Hit apply to create the variable, then hit apply again to apply the change to the Static Web App.

 ![Set CATALOG_API in the Web App config](./assets/webapp-set-catalog-api.png)